 The Texas UPF law does not apply to felons after 5 years has passed from the later of the person’s release from confinement parole or community supervision if the firearm was found at the person’s house.
 Similarly, the UPF law does not apply to people who have been convicted of family violence crimes more than 5 years after the person was released from jail or community supervision (whichever was later).

-The Unlawful Possession of a Firearm law is found in the Texas Penal Code Section 46.04:
+The current Texas law defines the offense of Unlawful Possession of Firearm in Penal Code Section §46.04 as follows:

 (a) A person who has been convicted of a felony commits an offense if he possesses a firearm: